ronoaer/ledgame/README.md

 unit test by GTest, please update configuration in file ledgame.pro "include(../../googletest-main/gtest_dependency.pri)"

 # description
-there are there buttons and labels, and KeySequence. e.g. Happy Path
+there are three buttons and labels, and KeySequence. e.g. Happy Path

 Given: Buttons("C", "A", "B"), KeySequence("ABB"), and Label( Led1, Led2, Led3)
 When: push "A"
 Then: Led3 -> green